elm-fluent/elm-fluent/docs/tutorial.rst

    Splitting of localized text has to be done very carefully.
 One of the key principles of translating apps is that **you cannot split a sentence or label into parts and translate the parts separately**.
-This might work for English, but will fail for other things.
+This might work for English, but will fail for other languages.
 Usually if you have several unrelated sentences in a block of text, you can split them into a message for each sentence, but do not split up a sentence (or other text fragment like a title) further.